McDaMastR/CollatzConjectureSimulator/README.md

 object, one `VkBuffer` object per `VkDeviceMemory` object, and two or more `VkDeviceMemory` objects.

-The program attempts to minimise the time spent idle by the CPU and GPU due to one waiting for the other to complete execution.
+Collatz Conjecture Simulator attempts to minimise the time spent idle by the CPU and GPU due to one waiting for the other to complete execution.
 Such as the GPU waiting for starting values, or the CPU waiting for step counts.
 This is done by having an even number of `VkDeviceMemory` objects, where half contain memory close to the GPU (device local memory), and half contain memory visible to both the CPU and GPU (host visible memory).
 There are therefore four types of memory ranges: host visible in-buffers (HV-in), host visible out-buffers (HV-out), device local in-buffers (DL-in), and device local out-buffers (DL-out).

 Rather than the CPU and GPU taking turns executing, both processors spend time running in parallel.
 The CPU reads and writes host visible inout-buffers, and the GPU reads and writes device local